-Metal galling is a type of surface wear that causes a metal unintentionally engage with another metal in contact.
-Galling can result separation of metal pieces from the original component.
+Metal galling is a type of surface wear that causes metal to unintentionally engage with another metal in contact.
+Metal galling phenomena can result in the separation of metal pieces from the original component.
 The process of metal galling is quite rapid and once initiated can lead to component failure with subsequent operating cycles.

 Galling in metals occurs because of large frictional forces that cause adhesive wear.
 This usually happens when two or more metals are in contact with one another under the influence of very high loads.
-Ductile materials having crystal structure that promotes cohesive attraction are ideal for metal galling.
-Many of the industrial metals exhibits both of these characteristics and that is why galling is quite common phenomena among the most metals.
+Ductile materials having a crystal structure that promotes cohesive attraction are ideal for metal galling.
+Many of the industrial metals exhibit both of these characteristics and that is why galling is quite a common phenomenon among most metals.
 The frictional force gives the required energy for adhesion to occur.
 So for galling to occur all the following three factors need to be present:

 - High frictional force

 - Ductility of material (One softer than the other), and

 - Cohesive attraction

 Mechanism of Metal Galling

 Upon compressing one metal surface over another, they merge at the contact zone.
 The contact zone is the highest force point.
 When these compressive forces are large enough, friction is created and the pressure in the contact zone is also increased.
 The energy generated by this friction and pressure, cause adhesion between the two surfaces, welding the two materials together and plastically deforming them.
 The protruding points if available in any one of the surfaces can easily penetrate the surface oxide layer of the opposing material, causing damage to the metal beneath.

 Now, when sliding friction occurs, the strong adhesion turns into galling.
 In the contact zone, the amount of stress increases which enables the two surfaces to break away from each other and dissolving the contact zone.
 This causes one material to lose particles to the other.